 Did you know that dance studio software is specifically made to help you organize all of the above, as well as simply keep you organized?

-A good software with a helpful customer service team will specially align with your business goals so that you can accurately situate your:
+Good software with a helpful customer service team will especially align with your business goals so that you can accurately situate your:

 - Pricing and policies